checkly/docs.checklyhq.com/site/content/learn/opentelemetry/otel-traces.md

 ## Getting Started

-To begin, select your language and follow the documentation to add automatic instrumentation or use the OpenTelemetry API to create spans.
-Many libraries already support tracing out-of-the-box, making it easier to adopt tracing incrementally.
+To begin, select your language and follow the documentation to add [automatic instrumentation](learn/opentelemetry/otel-instrument/).
+All major web development language libraries already support tracing out-of-the-box, making it easier to adopt tracing incrementally.

 Incorporating OpenTelemetry traces helps developers detect problems earlier, understand their systems better, and respond effectively to user issues.
 Whether your application is a monolith, a microservice, or somewhere in between, traces provide the insight you need to optimize and troubleshoot your software.